s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 think that this is due to difference of how evaluation is done in these backends compared to Eden.
-An investigation of why this difference exists is beyond the scope of this work ^[The results of the experimental Cloud Haskell backend in Chapter \ref{sec:CloudHaskellArrowParallelLimitsMitigation}
+An investigation of why this difference exists is beyond the scope of this work -- the results of the experimental Cloud Haskell backend in Chapter \ref{sec:CloudHaskellArrowParallelLimitsMitigation}
-touch on the likely root cause of this problem, though], we only provide a workaround for these types of skeletons as such they probably are not of much importance outside of a distributed memory environment.
+touch on the likely root cause of this problem, though.
+We only provide a workaround for these types of skeletons as such they probably are not of much importance outside of a distributed memory environment.
-However our workaround enables users of the DSL to test their code within a shared memory setting.
+Nevertheless, our workaround enables users of the DSL to test their code within a shared memory setting.

-The idea of the fix is to provide a `ArrowLoopParallel` type class that has two functions -- `loopParEvalN` and `postLoopParEvalN`, where the first is to be used inside an `loop` construct while the latter will be used right outside of the `loop`.
+The idea of the fix is to provide a `ArrowLoopParallel` type class that has two functions -- `loopParEvalN` and `postLoopParEvalN`.
+The first is to be used inside an `loop` construct while the latter will be used right outside of the `loop`.
 This way we can delegate to the actual `parEvalN` in the spot where the backend supports it.